-Don't worry if you haven't done much exercise for a while – these balance exercises are gentle and easy to follow.
+Do not worry if you have not done much exercise for a while, these balance exercises are gentle and easy to follow.

 Wear loose, comfortable clothing and keep some water handy.
 Build up slowly and aim to gradually increase the repetitions of each exercise over time.

 Consider doing the exercises near a wall or a stable chair just in case you lose your balance.

 Try to do these exercises at least twice a week and combine them with the other routines in this series:

 A. Stand with your feet together, knees slightly bent.